ox223252/autoUpdate/README.md

 int gitCheck ( const char * const path, uint8_t forceReset );
 ```

 This function should be called to check if a remote git dir changed, and pull then.
-The for
+The *forceRest* flag should be used to force the reset of a local clone of a distant repo.

 ## Example: